-Please note: Students will need to notify Mr McCrum, Learning Area Leader - Mathematics, so that they can be placed in a Year 10 Pre-Methods Class.
+Please note: Students will need to notify Mr McCrum, Learning Area Leader - Mathematics, so that they can be placed in a Year 10 Pre-Mathematical Methods Class.
+If they have VCE Units 1-4 listed as pre-requisites for courses they wish to do after Year 12 and they would otherwise not be placed in this Pre-Mathematical Methods.

-Year 10 Mathematics Foundation (Semester 1 and 2)
+Year 10 Foundation Mathematics (Semester 1 and 2)

 This is a continuation and consolidation of the work covered in Victorian Curriculum strands of: Number and Algebra, Measurement and Geometry, Statistics and Probability.
 Students will also be introduced to scheduling problems and critical path analysis.
 Students extend their use of mathematical models to a range of familiar and unfamiliar contexts.
 Students apply mental, written or technology-assisted forms of computation as appropriate.
-It is expected that all students will have a functioning Classpad calculator.
+It is expected that all students will have a functioning scientific calculator.